samadii/VidSubExtract-Bot/README.md

 A simple Telegram bot to extract hard-coded subtitle from videos using FFmpeg & Tesseract.

-Note that the accuracy of recognition depends on the subtitle font and its visibility.
+Note that the recognition accuracy depends on the subtitle font and its visibility.

 ## Deploy to Heroku